ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 | {{site.data.keyword.cloud_notm}} Kubernetes Service / Knative | Knative is an extension of Kubernetes that hides many of the complex management tasks and adds serverless capabilities.
 The Knative deployment type is available only if Knative is installed on the cluster that you select.<br>1.
 Install the [IBM Cloud CLI, the IBM Cloud Kubernetes Service plug-in, and the Kubernetes CLI](/docs/containers?topic=containers-cs_cli_install).<br>2.
 Create a [standard Kubernetes cluster](https://{DomainName}/kubernetes/catalog/cluster) with 3 worker nodes that each have 4 cores and 16 GB memory (b3c.4x16) or more.
 For more information, see [Creating a standard classic cluster in the console](/docs/containers?topic=containers-clusters#clusters_ui).
 Ensure that you note the total monthly cost before you create the cluster.<br>3.
 Install the [Istio add-on](/docs/containers?topic=containers-istio).<br>4.
 Install the [Knative add-on](/docs/containers?topic=containers-serverless-apps-knative#knative-setup). |
 | Red Hat OpenShift on {{site.data.keyword.cloud_notm}} | OpenShift is available only through a standard cluster, which requires you to have a billable account.
 [Learn more](/docs/openshift?topic=openshift-getting-started) or [create an OpenShift cluster](https://{DomainName}/kubernetes/overview).|

-## Creating an app with an existing repository
+## Creating an app by using an existing repository
 {: #create-byoc}
+{: step}

-To create an app and connect it with your source repo, complete these steps:
+To create an app record and connect it with your source repo, complete these steps:

 From the [{{site.data.keyword.cloud_notm}} App Development console](https://{DomainName}/developer/appservice/dashboard){: external}, click **Get a Starter Kit**.
 2. Click the **Create App** tile, and then select the **Create** tab.